 The top can be a little tricky since you need your fondants at just the right temperature/consistency.
 Too thick and they won’t spread/squeeze well, too thin and they’ll run together, then right off the pastry.
-Start by putting the white fondant in a small saucepan and setting it on the stove over medium heat to melt.
+Start by putting the white fondant in a small saucepan or double boiler and set it on the stove over medium heat to melt.

-Now get your squeeze bottle of chocolate fondant ready.
+Now get your squeeze bottle of chocolate fondant ready (you can also use melted chocolate or ganache if you prefer).
 If it’s cold it’s probably quite thick, so immerse the bottle in some hot (not boiling) water to loosen it up.
 Stir in a little (as in a few drops) of water if you’re having trouble squeezing it out.
 Once you can get consistent lines like this (the top one, not the bottom one), set the bottle on its side near your work surface.
 Have a bench scraper or a butter knife handy as well.